tsgates/arch-wiki-markdown/wiki/Downgrading_Packages.md

 There is also a package in the AUR called downgrade.
 This is a simple Bash script which will look in your cache for older versions of packages.
-It will also search the A.R.M. if there is no package in your cache.
+It will also search the Arch Rollback Machine if there is no package in your cache.
 You can then select a package to install.
 It basically just automates the processes outlined here.
 Check downgrade --help for usage information.

 One more powerful tool is named downgrader, and it works with pacman's log also, can downgrade packages from ARM, local cache, and work with